 According to collected records from the ASPCA and Humane Society, between 3.5 and 4.1 million dogs and cats are adopted annually in the United States.

 Within those numbers, we see that cats are almost twice as popular as dogs.
-Over 2 million cats are adopted yearly compared to just over 1 million dogs.
+Almost 2.1 million cats are adopted yearly compared to 2 million dogs.

 The Number of Cats Adopted from Animal Shelters Decreased from 2019-2020 (The Humane Society)